 All you need to do now is decide which is a cooler invincibility shield – the Mario star, or the Aku Aku mask.
 My money’s on the second one if you’re still reading this article!

 The next title in our list of the best PS1 games is one that went on to span across 8 glorious years.
-It’s a third-person shooter, and it’s hard as nails!
+Syphon Filter is a third-person shooter, and it’s hard as nails!

 If you’ve read my best games articles before, then you’ll know I’m completely rubbish at stealth games.
 Still, that doesn’t mean that I can’t pretend I’m good at them, right?
 Syphon Filter is secret-agent spy action at its finest.
 We’re talking biological outbreaks, terrorist attacks, and saving the United States.